France online poker overview

 All in all, if you want to play poker on a French site and stay profitable, avoid micros entirely and focus on low/medium stakes cash games, STTs, or MTTs instead.

 History of online poker in France

-Regulations pertaining to online gambling in France used to be very prohibitive.
+Regulations pertaining to online gambling for real money in France used to be very prohibitive.
 The government had a monopoly on all forms of gambling.
 Accordingly, private companies from abroad were prohibited from offering their services on the French market.
 This put France under significant pressure from the European Union, which rightfully demanded the French government should introduce more liberal policies.

 In 2010, the French government finally caved in and passed Law number 2010-476, also known as the Gambling Act, which created ARJEL and gave foreign iGaming companies a way to enter the French market.
 In the end, 35 businesses applied for an ARJEL license, becoming the first non-government entities to offer online poker, horse race betting, and sports betting.
 Casino games were pretty much thrown under the bus, as French politicians concluded that they were too addictive.